Female Infertility Diagnosis & Treatment

-Infertility is defined as inability of a couple to conceive even after trying for more than a year.
-The infertility can be because of problems in either of the partner.
-There is 33% possibility that the problem lies purely with the female.
-Remaining one third is because of male partner and the rest is because of combined causes.
-Almost in 20% of the cases the cause of the infertility is not determined.
+Infertility is defined as the inability of a couple to conceive even after trying for more than a year.
+Infertility can be because of problems in either of the partner.
+There is a 33% possibility that the problem lies purely with the female.
+The remaining one-third is because of the male partner and the rest is because of combined causes.
+Almost in 20% of the cases, the cause of the infertility is not determined.

-Female infertility can be caused because of number of factors.
+Female infertility can be caused because of a number of factors.
 They are summarised below:

 - Ovulation problems: in order to achieve a pregnancy a female should be able to ovulate.
 Problems in ovulation may lead to infertility.
 E.g. PCOS (polycystic ovarian syndrome).